AjayPrasadVerma/regiatration/README.md

 # Web App with Node.js, MongoDB, and JWT Authentication

 This is a web application built using Node.js, MongoDB, and JWT authentication.
-It provides a RESTful API for performing CRUD (Create, Read, Update, Delete) operations on user details.
+It provides a RESTful API for performing CRUD (Create, Read, Delete) operations on user details.

 ## Features

 - User authentication using JWT (JSON Web Tokens)
 - User registration and login
-- Create, read, update, and delete user details
+- Create, read, and delete user details
 - Secure API endpoints with authentication middleware

 ## Technologies Used